pndaly/BisQue_Platform_Guide/step2.rst

 .. code-block:: bash
   :emphasize-lines: 1

-  docker run -p 9898:8080 cbiucsb/bisque05:stable
+  % docker run -p 9898:8080 cbiucsb/bisque05:stable

 - point your browser to http://localhost:9898/
 - login with `username /password` = `admin / admin`
 - when done, stop the container (from a different terminal) with:

 .. code-block:: bash
-  :emphasize-lines: 1
+  :emphasize-lines: 1, 2

-  stop_containers
+  % stop_containers
+  % remove_containers

 |